Chris Bouchard

-Following this he directed feature length crime drama Hackney’s Finest in 2014, which was produced by London film studio Framestore.

-In 2018 he co-directed The Little Mermaid which was released on Netflix.
+Bouchard went on to direct feature-length crime drama Hackney’s Finest in 2014, which was produced by London film studio Framestore.
+In 2018 he co-directed The Little Mermaid, which was released on Netflix.
 The film starred Shirley MacLaine, Poppy Drayton, William Moseley and Loreto Peralta.

 Awards and honours

 Best Fiction Produced for the Web for The Hunt for Gollum at the 2009 Cinéma Tous Ecrans festival.